 It’s hard to think of a clearer command in scripture that has been more overlooked, minimized, or simply disobeyed in our easy-going evangelicalism than baptism.

 - Matthew 28:19-20a: "Go therefore and make disciples of all the nations, baptizing them in the name of the Father, and the Son and the Holy Spirit, teaching them to observe all that I commanded you ..."

 Baptism by immersion is the first act of obedience for those who have believed in the Lord Jesus and become His disciples.
-In the early days of the Church, baptism immediately follows conversion.
+In the early days of the Church, baptism immediately followed conversion.

 - Acts 2:38: ... repent and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins